pantheon-systems/documentation/source/content/guides/sftp/02-sftp-connection-info.md

 1. Navigate to your Site dashboard.

 1. Click **Connect with SFTP**.
-You will see your connection credentials and a button to connect directly with your preferred client.
+Your connection credentials will be displayed along with a button to connect directly with your preferred client.

  ![SFTP Connection Data](../../../images/dashboard/sftp-connection-info.png)